Princeme04/AlPro-FinalTask/README.md

 ## 🎯 Project Objectives

 - 🧩 Implement a **Binary Search Tree** with standard operations
 - 🧭 Implement **Dijkstra’s Algorithm** to find the shortest path in a weighted graph
 - ⏱️ Analyze **time and space complexity**
 - 🧠 Apply algorithmic thinking and structured programming principles
 - 🤝 Practice teamwork and version control using **Git/GitHub**

 ---

+## 🌳 Binary Search Tree (BST)

+A **Binary Search Tree (BST)** is a hierarchical data structure in which each node has at most two children and follows a strict ordering rule:

+- Values in the **left subtree** are smaller than the parent node
+- Values in the **right subtree** are greater than the parent node

+This property allows efficient searching, insertion, and deletion operations.

+### ⚙️ Key Characteristics

+- Tree-based data structure
+- Maintains data in **sorted order**
+- Average time complexity: **O(log n)**
+- Worst-case time complexity: **O(n)** (when the tree becomes unbalanced)

+### 🔍 Supported Operations

+- Insertion of nodes
+- Searching for a value
+- Deletion of nodes
+- Tree traversal:
+  - Inorder
+  - Preorder
+  - Postorder

+### 🌍 Applications

+- Searching and indexing data
+- Implementing ordered sets and maps
+- Database indexing
+- Expression parsing

+### ⚠️ Limitations

+- Performance degrades if the tree becomes **unbalanced**
+- Requires balancing techniques (e.g., **AVL Tree**, **Red-Black Tree**) for guaranteed efficiency

+---